Reference Manual

 type ::= "fn" type_params_opt type_list "->" type

 A function type classifies a function.
-This includes both recursive functions (function) and anonymous functions (fun or λ).
+This includes both recursive functions (recursive) and non-recursive functions (fun or λ).
 If the function is generic, its function type includes type parameters enclosed in < and >.

 Generic (Formula)